Montana Court Records

 • Jail Sentence: There is a mandatory jail sentence for DUI convictions in Montana.
 A first offense warrants a one-day minimum jail time and a six-month maximum sentence.
 A second offense is punishable by jail time of five days to a year, while a third offense results in at least thirty days’ imprisonment.

-• License Suspension: Upon a DUI conviction, the Montana Department of Transportation can impose penalties that affect an offender’s driving privileges.
+• License Suspension: Upon a DUI conviction, the Montana Department of Transportation may impose penalties that affect an offender’s driving privileges.
 Drivers may lose their license for six months after a first violation.
 Subsequent DUI convictions carry a year suspension of the offender’s license.

 • Ignition Interlock Device: The court may order the use of IID to ensure that offenders with a probationary license cannot be in actual control of a vehicle while under the influence of liquor or drugs.